 For sure blue graph looks better 🙂 This is because busted dust cap is no longer able to produce those horrible breakups in 10-20kHz range and non-uniform cone rigidness is much more well behaved at it’s 5-10kHz breakup range.

 Unfortunately distortion graph tells a different story.
-You can clearly see how a higher order harmonics creeps in at critical 1-3kHz range of a damaged driver.
+You can clearly see how a higher order harmonics are creeping in at critical 1-3kHz range of a damaged driver.
 This will be audible.
 Distortion hump @300Hz is expected here as this is fs of a driver.

 So a hunt for new Pioneer 10-721* drivers was on and after some time this nice used pair landed at my door steps.
 Not cheap, but at least there was something to choose from.
 HPM-100 was and still is very popular.
 And so the crisis is over.